Pink tourmaline bracelet on Eudialyte Namibia A (5-6mm balls)

 Dimensions:

-Patterns and colors may vary from one bracelet to another.
+Patterns and colors may vary from bracelet to bracelet.

-The name tourmaline comes from “turmali” or “turamali” which is in fact a Sinhalese name given to this fabulous stone from Sri Lanka by Dutch explorers at the beginning of the 18th century.
+The name tourmaline comes from “turmali” or “turamali” which is actually a Sinhalese name given to this fabulous stone from Sri Lanka by Dutch explorers in the early 18th century.

-In Sri Lanka, a legend says that tourmaline comes from the sky and during its descent to earth, it crossed a rainbow which transmitted its color variations.
-Which explains the origin of its name meaning “the stone of a thousand colors”.
+In Sri Lanka, a legend says that tourmaline comes from the sky and during its descent to earth, it would have crossed a rainbow which gave it its variations of colors.
+This explains the origin of its name meaning “the stone of a thousand colors”.

 Thus, there are very few legends or myths attached to this stone due to its late identification.
-However, some tourmalines have piezoelectric properties, meaning they have an electric charge, negative at one pole and positive at the other pole.
+However, some tourmalines have piezoelectric properties, which means that they have an electrical charge, negative at one pole and positive at the other pole.
 Tourmaline attracts particles to itself.

-When the philosopher Theophrastus (-322 to -288) describes a stone having the ability to attract pieces of straw or pieces of wood to itself, we understand that he is talking about tourmaline.
-Later in the 18th century, Dutch explorers used tourmaline to clean their pipes because the stone attracted ashes.
+When the philosopher Theophrastus (-322 to -288) describes a stone having the ability to attract pieces of straw or pieces of wood, we understand that he is talking about tourmaline.
+Later in the 18th century, Dutch explorers used tourmaline to clean their pipes, because the stone attracted ashes.

-For the record, in the 16th century, a Spanish conquistador discovered a green tourmaline in Brazil, which he identified as an emerald.
+As an anecdote, in the 16th century, a Spanish conquistador discovered a green tourmaline in Brazil, which he identified as an emerald.
 This discovery caused a rush in the Brazilian regions in search of these famous emeralds.
 The error was corrected in the 19th century and the emeralds were transformed into tourmalines.

-Many times confused with precious stones, tourmalines are therefore found in many jewelry, and even in the British crown.
-We can also mention the Timur Ruby, a 352-carat jewel that was thought to be a ruby until 1851, or the 170-carat Black Prince ruby which is actually a tourmaline.
+Often mistaken for precious stones, tourmalines are therefore found in many jewels, and even in the British crown.
+We can also mention the Timur Ruby, a 352 carat jewel that was thought to be a ruby until 1851 or the 170 carat Black Prince ruby which is actually a tourmaline.

-Tourmaline is causing more and more enthusiasm among connoisseurs and collectors.
+Tourmaline is increasingly attracting interest from connoisseurs and collectors.
 Thus, the Empress of China Cixi (1861-1908) loved this stone so much that she began to collect it.
-She asked for sculptures, brooches, watch straps, rings, etc. to be made for her.
-Today it rests on a cushion of tourmalines.
+She asked for sculptures, brooches, watch clasps, rings, etc. to be made from it.
+Today, it rests on a cushion of tourmalines.

 The main deposits are located in Brazil, Afghanistan, Australia, Brazil, Russia, Thailand, Burma, Madagascar, India, and the United States.

-Eudialyte is a variety of pink garnet, which has the particularity of being often associated with various other minerals, in this case pink tourmaline.
+Eudialyte is a pink variety of garnet, which has the particularity of being often associated with various other minerals, in this case pink tourmaline.
 Its pink is darker and it sometimes turns brown, but this remains quite rare.

 Its main deposits are located in Russia, Canada, the United States and Greenland.